winngwephyo9/TestingNote/README.md

 /**
  * @function handleResetView
- * @description Resets the viewer to its initial state.
-It de-isolates and de-highlights all
+ * @description Resets the viewer's selection state without changing the camera view.
- * objects, clears the current selection, updates the UI, and frames the entire model
+ * It de-isolates and de-highlights all objects and clears the current selection.
- * in the camera view.
-Works on a single click.
  */
 function handleResetView() {
     // 1.
 Instantly restore all hidden/faded objects.